 In general, it is easier to help the baby in a left-sided position in your 2nd trimester.
 Most women can achieve this goal in the third trimester with body work and maternal positioning with gravity.
 But some can not.

-Individual differences in pelvic shape and size, baby's head flexion (chin tucked), amnioitic fluid levels, location of the placenta and relaxation of the pelvic floor and abdominal wall are some factors that determine whether or not this will be an issue or not.
-Too loose in the abdomen and you may need to wear a pregnancy belt to support the baby's proper descent.
+Individual differences in pelvic shape and size, baby’s head flexion (chin tucked), amniotic fluid levels, location of the placenta and relaxation of the pelvic floor and abdominal wall are some factors that determine whether or not this will be an issue.
+Too loose in the abdomen and you may need to wear a pregnancy belt to support the baby’s proper descent.

-My observations, like Jean Sutton's who proposed the association of ROT with an posterior result, show that if labor is treated with typical habits of resting in bed, semi sitting, lack of food, lack of movement, that labor is often longer, babies can turn posterior easily and instruments, medications or even a cesarean is more likely than when the baby STARTS labor on the left.
+My observations, like Jean Sutton’s who proposed the association of ROT with a posterior result, show that if labor is treated with typical habits (resting in bed, semi-sitting, lack of food or lack of movement), that labor is often longer, and babies can turn posterior easily.
+Instruments, medications or even a cesarean is more likely than when the baby STARTS labor on the left.

-Leaning forward during contractions is an amazingly effective, and so simple, way to help a baby rotate to the left to create a progressing labor.
+Leaning forward during contractions is an amazingly effective and simple way to help a baby rotate to the left to create a progressing labor.
 With active labor habits, most ROT babies will succeed in coming out OA at the end.